opendocsg/slw-judgments-backfill/2016_SGHC_81/report.md

 42     In my view, the plaintiff also succeeded in its alternative claim for money had and received.

-43     The underlying basis for a claim for money had and received is subsumed under the rubric of unjust enrichment: _Alwie Handoyo v Tjong Very Sumito and another and another appeal_ [2013] 4 SLR 308 (at [125]).
+43     The underlying basis for a claim for money had and received is subsumed under the rubric of unjust enrichment: _Alwie Handoyo v Tjong Very Sumito and another and another appeal_ <span class="citation">[2013] 4 SLR 308</span> (at [125]).
 As the Court of Appeal went on to observe, unjust enrichment is the event and restitution the response to that event (at [126]).
 So to say one has “an action for money had and received” means that one claims restitution of money paid on the ground that there has been unjust enrichment.
 One such instance of unjust enrichment is “total failure of consideration”.

 44     As already discussed, the plaintiff has shown a _prima facie_ case that Saiful had apparent authority to bind WE Bunker when he signed the Agreement.
 The Agreement was therefore evidence of WE Bunker’s admission of the amounts received from the plaintiffs.
 Taken together with the plaintiff’s evidence that WE Bunker failed to fulfil its obligations in respect of the balance amount of US$1,690,874, the Agreement was _prima facie_ evidence of the plaintiff’s claim for money had and received.
 The defendants did not challenge whether the failure of consideration was total.